Bliksempie/fractured-world/chronicles/009-uninfected-fragments.md

 **Earlygame**: Recovered datapad from a sealed archive in former Portugal.

-> "It wasn’t a list of names.
+> "It wasn't a list of names.
 It was a list of voices—matched to the rhythms of their breathing.
 A population recorded by the way it *rested.*"

 *If analyzed, logs a shift toward biometric trust systems in Uninfected strongholds.*
 <!-- /fragment-meta -->